rich-iannone/pointblank-workshop/README.md

 ## The **pointblank** Workshop

 This **pointblank** workshop will teach you *a lot* about what **pointblank** can do, and, it'll give you an opportunity to experiment with the package.
-All materials are available as a Posit Cloud project, making it easy to get up and running.
+All materials are also available as a Posit Cloud project, making it easy to get up and running.

 https://posit.cloud/content/4726872